Project Background

 Proposed Regional Chlor-Alkali Facility

-To address these vulnerabilities, a new Chlor-Alkali plant in Saldanha Bay is proposed.
+A new Chlor-Alkali plant in Saldanha Bay is proposed to address these vulnerabilities.
 This facility would use local salt from Velddrif (40 km away) and serve markets within 200 km, dramatically shortening the logistics chain.
 Located near the Port of Saldanha, it would also enable exports of Calcium Chloride and Caustic Soda across Southern Africa.
 Importing chlorine remains impractical due to safety and regulatory barriers, making local production the only sustainable long-term solution.